We all have a responsibility to keep roads safe

 As a motorcyclist:

-•Always ride with a helmet that meets the U.S. Department of Transportation Federal Motor Vehicle Safety Standard – look for the “DOT” symbol on the outside back of the helmet.
-Helmets are about 37 percent effective in preventing motorcycle deaths and about 67 percent effective in preventing brain injuries, according to the Insurance Institute for Highway Safety.
-Helmets are required in New York state.
+√ Always ride with a helmet that meets the U.S. Department of Transportation Federal Motor Vehicle Safety Standard – look for the “DOT” symbol on the back.
+Helmets save lives and are required in New York state.

-•Never ride impaired: 26 percent of fatally injured riders in 2016 were driving under the influence of alcohol, according to IIHS.
+√ Never ride impaired – 29% of fatally injured riders in 2019 were driving under the influence of alcohol, according to NHTSA.